kubernetes/enhancements/keps/sig-storage/1847-autoremove-statefulset-pvcs/README.md

 The following changes are required:

-1. Add `PersistentVolumeClaimReclaimPolicy` entry into StatefulSet spec inorder to make this feature an opt-in.
+1. Add `PersistentVolumeClaimDeletePolicy` entry into StatefulSet spec inorder to make this feature an opt-in.
 2. Provide the following PersistentVolumeClaimPolicies:
    * `Retain` - this is the default policy and is considered in cases where no policy is specified.
 This would be the existing behaviour - when a StatefulSet is deleted, no action is taken with respect to the PVCs created by the StatefulSet.